wzionx/web_voice_assistant/README.md

 # web_voice_assistant
-Here is the code of Django based webbased assistant.
+Here is the code of Django based voice assistant application.

 Emma_viz is the data analysis of the collected dataset.